Ezeilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-To switch current user to the user betty
+File-1 To print the effective username of the current user